The history is said to be over 400 years.

 “Gujo Odori Dance” is a traditional “Bon Odori” dancing around turret, which is held in Yahata Town, Gujo City, Gifu Prefecture.
 The Gujo Odori Dance Festival is a long Bon dance in Japan that is danced for 31 nights.
 The venue changes every night, and it is supposed to go around the city over the summer.
 Festivals are held in and around the town.

-The opening hours of the Gujo Odori Dance Festival are basically from 8 pm to 10 pm on weekdays and Sundays and from 8 pm to 11 pm on Saturdays.
+The Gujo Odori Dance Festival’s opening hours are basically from 8 pm to 10 pm on weekdays and Sundays and from 8 pm to 11 pm on Saturdays.
 Gujo Odori Dance has been singing and dancing in castle town Gujo Hachiman.
 The history is said to be over 400 years.
-The origin of Gujo Odori Dance is the Edo period.
-The castle owner consolidated the Bon Odori dancing in various places to the castle in order to harmonize samurai and town people and farmers.
+The origin of the Gujo Odori Dance is the Edo period.
+The castle owner consolidated the Bon Odori dancing in various places to harmonize samurai and town people and farmers.

-And it is said that Gujo Odori Dance Festival started, as the castle owner encouraged “Obon’s 4 days to dance regardless of status.”
-At first it was 4 days of Obon, but it became popular every year and it became a very long Bon dance now.
+And it is said that the Gujo Odori Dance Festival started, as the castle owner encouraged “Obon’s 4 days to dance regardless of status.”
+At first, it was 4 days of Obon, but it became popular every year, and it became a very long Bon dance now.

 The highlight is the all-night dancing.
-Gujo Odori Dance Festival is the longest Bon dancing in Japan, but among them the climax will be on August 13th to 16th 4th.
-Gujo Odori Dance Festival was a special festival, as it was the opportunity that originally was “Obon’s 4 days can dance regardless of status” as a trigger festival, so now these four days are special.
+Gujo Odori Dance Festival is the longest Bon dancing in Japan, but the climax will be on August 13th to 16th 4th.
+Gujo Odori Dance Festival was a special festival.
+The opportunity originally was “Obon’s 4 days can dance regardless of status” as a trigger festival, so now these four days are special.

-Gujo Odori Dance Festival, which is said to be the summer tradition of Gujo Hachiman in Gifu Prefecture, is a traditional festival that began in the Edo period and has a history of more than 400 years.
-This dance which became flourishing to stabilize and reconcile the mind and body of the people, all 10 types of dances are designated as important intangible cultural properties of the country.
-The biggest feature of this festival that will be held for a total of 32 days is that it is a participatory dance in which locals and tourists dance together.
+Gujo Odori Dance Festival, which is said to be the summer tradition of Gujo Hachiman in Gifu Prefecture, is a traditional festival that began in the Edo period and had more than 400 years.
+This dance, which became flourishing to stabilize and reconcile the people’s mind and body, all 10 types of dances are designated as important intangible cultural properties of the country.
+The biggest feature of this festival that will be held for 32 days is that it is a participatory dance in which locals and tourists dance together.

-Especially in the period of “All-night Dance” which continues dancing all night from 8 o’clock in the evening to the next morning, it is crowded with about 250 thousand people.
+Especially in the period of “All-night Dance” which continues dancing all night from 8 p.m. to the next morning, it is crowded with about 250 thousand people.
 And the point to enjoy is to dance with them.